 - image – the image tag which links to the feature image of the post

-To wrap wrap the title with a link you have to add one line to your function:
+To wrap the title with a link you have to add one line to your function:

 $pattern['title'] = '<a href="{'.$post_type.'_link:'.$options.'}">{'.$post_type.'_title:'.$options.'}</a>

-This replaces the old title and add a new pattern with links.
+This replaces the old title and adds a new pattern with links.
 Note the $post_type

 variable which gets replaced with the selected post type.
 The $options